Table of Contents

 - Examine your pupils in a bright room.
 Your doctor will measure how big your pupils are both in natural light and when a light is shined into your eyes.
 Your doctor will ensure that your eyes constrict and that both eyes work in the same way.

 - Examine your pupils in a dark room.
-Your doctor will look at your eyes while you're sitting in low light.
+Your doctor will look at your eyes while you are sitting in low light.
 Your doctor may measure how big your pupils are and compare those readings to anatomical charts.

 If your pupils are large and wide, you could encounter difficulties with glare and halos after refractive surgery.
-If you're planning for surgery, this test is important.
+If you are planning for surgery, this test is important.
 But your doctor may also take measurements to check on the health of your eye.

-Your pupillary distance isn't considered clinically significant, says the Alberta Association of Optometrists.
-Your eyes don't move farther apart as you age, and no diseases are marked by widening pupils.
-There's no reason for your doctor to check on your pupil width every year, and since it's not part of your routine care, your doctor may not keep a record of your measurement.
+Your pupillary distance is not considered clinically significant, says the Alberta Association of Optometrists.
+Your eyes do not move farther apart as you age, and no diseases are marked by widening pupils.
+There is no reason for your doctor to check on your pupil width every year, and since it's not part of your routine care, your doctor may not keep a record of your measurement.

 Can You Measure PD Yourself?

 Often the specialty of optometrists and eyeglass fitters, measuring PD can be tricky.
 It’s possible to do it yourself, but you have to follow some simple but important guidelines:

 - Stay still.
 You will miss-measure if you shift or move during the measuring process.
 A PD measuring tool has many lines, and they’re easy to lose track of if you don’t keep your body and head quiet and still.